Not a Zazzler but want to be an

 associate_id="238582202591969585", substituting your associate (aka referral) id in place of the example one shown here.

-Note: If you’re using the free version or the licensed version you purchased has expired, the associate id used will be ours.
+Note: If you’re using the free version or the licensed version you purchased has expired, the associate id used will be ours on any new products grids you make.
 As soon as you purchase a new license version, all old and new links will once again use yours.
+See the FAQ entry – What happens if my premium license expires? for more on this.

 Is there an easy way to set up my shortcode?